This webinar originally occurred on April 6, 2021.

 The use of GC/MS requires highly specialized analytical systems that, until recently, could be found only in fixed lab installations.
 It was the intent of this study to see if recently introduced field-portable GC/MS systems could provide laboratory quality data to fire scene investigators.
 This has become necessary as public forensic labs have found themselves badly backlogged and have severely reduced the time and personnel available for fire debris analysis.
 This has resulted in delays that have seriously hampered fire investigations.
 This study was an attempt to establish whether field-portable GC/MS systems currently on the market could provide accurate lab results to field investigators.

-- Describe the application and limitations of field portable GC/MS technology used at the fire scene.
+- Attendees will be able to describe the application and limitations of field portable GC/MS technology used at the fire scene.

-- Describe the application and limitations of photoionization detector (PID) technology in support of fire/arson investigations.
+- Attendees will be able to describe the application and limitations of photoionization detector (PID) technology in support of fire/arson investigations.

-- Assess the impact of the fire/arson investigator having accurate GC/MS data while still at the fire scene.
+- Attendees will be able to assess the impact of the fire/arson investigator having accurate GC/MS data while still at the fire scene.

 - John D. DeHaan, Ph.D. | Fire-Ex Forensics, Inc.

 - Ross Harper, Ph.D. | Ross J Harper Consulting

 - FTCOE Video Series, February 2022: The Field Application of GC/MS For Fire & Arson Investigations Video Series

 - DeHaan, J. D. (2021).
 Enhancing fire scene investigations through new technologies.
 Fire & Arson Investigator, 71(3).

 - DeHaan, J. D., Matthew, D., & Dobson, G. S. (2014).
 On-scene characterization of flammable liquid vapors using GC/MS and SPME sampling.
 Proceedings of the 7th International Fire Service Investigation Science & Technology, 185−196.